 Is the local park or recreation reserve of greater than local significance?
 Does advice need to be sought from Landgate before proceeding with the submission? П Does the submission name conform to the policies in Section 1?
-Yes No N/A Language i ī i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i If this is an approval request for a new local park or recafter an adjoining street or is it a unique name? creation re serve, is it named Is the local park or recreation reserve situated on land administered by another government agency?
-Is it on land that is privately owned or part of a commercial area?
-Has consultation with these groups been undertaken?
-(See Section 9) If the naming submission originally came from a membinclude sufficient background information on why the n change would be appropriate?
+Yes No N/A Language i ī i Recognising the public interest i i i Ensuring public safety i i i Cardinal indicators/prefixes/suffixes avoided i i i Assigning the complete extent to the feature i i i Correct use of commemorative names i i i Name is not discriminatory i i i Recognition and use of Aboriginal names i i i Dual naming i i i Consultation with the public i i i Provided evidence of objections i i i If this is an approval request for a new local park or recafter an adjoining street or is it a unique name? creation re serve, is it named Is the local park or recreation reserve situated on land government agency?
+Is it on land that is privately owner area?
+Has consultation with these groups been under ed or part of a comr mercial If the naming submission originally came from a membinclude sufficient background information on why the n change would be appropriate?
 (See Section 9) If the naming proposal comes from a local government and relates to the local area, has consultation with relevant interest groups such as historical societies and community groups been undertaken?
 (See Section 9) Is the name of Aboriginal origin?
-If so, have the releval consulted and provided their consent (See Sections 7 nal group: s been Have the policies been complied with?
-If not, is consult emergency service response and other service provide uired with Have the relevant residents, ratepayers and businesse s been co nsulted?
+If so, have the relevant Aboriginal groups been consulted and provided their consent (See Sections 7 and 9) Have the policies been complied with?
+If not, is consultation required with emergency service response and other service providers?
+Have the relevant residents, ratepayers and businesse s been co nsulted?
 Have objections received during public consultation be en addres sed?
-Has a report on the naming proposal been discussed a councillors prior to lodgement with Landgate?
-OR If a delegation of authority has been used, have details - officially provided to Landgate?
+Has a report on the naming proposal been discussed and signed off by all councillors prior to lodgement with Landgate?
+OR If a delegation of authority has been used, have details of the relevant officer been officially provided to Landgate?